Whitchurch-Stouffville: History

 With new commuter rail service on the Stouffville Line in the 1990s, the drilling of two deep aquifer wells to secure safer water for a large, new development in the hamlet of Ballantrae in 1996, and the controversial expansion of the York-Durham Sewage System Big Pipe with additional water capacity from Lake Ontario, Whitchurch–Stouffville began a major self-transformation.
 Not unlike the late 19th century, responsible land and water stewardship, as well as the positive integration of many new residents annually into the community, define the challenges and opportunities for Whitchurch–Stouffville in the years to come.

 The most significant challenge facing Whitchurch–Stouffville in coming years, however, is the federal government's potential development of an international airport immediately south-east of Whitchurch–Stouffville (the Pickering Airport lands).
 Under the current draft plan, approaches for two of the three landing strips would be directly above Whitchurch–Stouffville communities: the first over Ballantrae, Musselman's Lake and the north-east corner of urban Stouffville, with planes descending (or ascending) from 535 to 365 metres (with an allowable building height in Stouffville of 43 metres); the second over Gormley and the Dickson Hill area (near the Walmart and Smart Centre).
 A "Needs Assessment Study" was completed by the Greater Toronto Airports Authority for the federal government in May 2010.
 After a "due diligence review," Transport Canada released the report in July 2011, which identified the most likely time range for the need of the airport to be 2027–2029, and confirmed the site layout proposed in the 2004 Draft Plan Report.

-In late 2019, the Town decided to drop the word Whitchurch from signs, for "branding" reasons.
-While signs would indicate Town of Stouffville, the official name remained Whitchurch-Stouffville.
+In late 2019, the town decided to drop the word Whitchurch from signs, for "branding" reasons.
+While signs would indicate "Town of Stouffville", the official name remained Whitchurch-Stouffville.

 Government

 Municipal

 Whitchurch–Stouffville is governed by a mayor and six councillors, with one councillor representing each of the six municipal wards.
-The Mayor of Whitchurch–Stouffville represents the town on the York Regional Council.
+The mayor of Whitchurch–Stouffville represents the town on the York Regional Council.
 The original ward boundaries were created with amalgamation in 1971, and were amended in 2009 for the 2010 municipal elections and again in 2021 for the 2022 municipal elections.
-As of the 2022 election, the elected council members are:
+As of the 2022 election, the mayor is Iain Lovatt.